ToniWilliams1/toniwilliams1/README.md

 <img src="https://img.shields.io/badge/-website-green?style=for-the-badge&color=00C4CC"/>
 </a>
 </p>
-<p><strong> JavaScript, Node, Express, MongoDB, Tailwind CSS</strong> - Never miss a crypto trend again.
-With Crypto Connect, users can manage their crypto assets and rank other users' crypto trades.
+<p><strong> JavaScript, Node, Express, MongoDB, Tailwind CSS</strong> - Full stack web application that enables users to manage their crypto assets and rank other users' crypto trades, giving them an edge in a rapidly evolving market.
+The platform is built using a NodeJS and ExpressJS backend, OAuth for user authentication, and PassportJS Coinbase Authentication Strategy, resulting in a secure and reliable user experience.
+Crypto Connect leverages live detailed crypto market data to give users real-time insights into market trends and opportunities, empowering them to make informed investment decisions.</p>
-Full stack web application where you can log in via Coinbase and stay updated on the latest assets.</p>
 </div>
 </table>